 IWVGB is part of the Mojave Desert and has an arid, high desert climate characterized by hot summers, cold winters, and little precipitation.
 The basin is bounded by mountains to the north, south, and west, which drain internally to the playa.
 Summer high temperatures on the playa are typically greater than 100 degrees Fahrenheit (°F) and winter lows are typically in the 20s and 30s °F.

 Average annual precipitation on the playa is about 4 inches per year; snowfall occurs in December and January, with an average of 1.3 inches per year (WRCC, 2018c; PRISM, 2012).
 The mountain areas receive more precipitation than the playa and are the primary source of recharge for the groundwater basin.
 The average annual precipitation for the IWVGB and the mountain areas ranges from about 4 inches per year up to about 20 inches per year (PRISM, 2012) (Figure 3-7).
-The annual precipitation and cumulative departure from mean at two stations near the IWV is shown in Figure 3-8.
+The annual precipitation and cumulative departure from mean at two stations near the IWV are shown in Figure 3-8.

 With high temperatures and limited precipitation, the IWVGB has high ET rates.
 Average annual evaporation from a shallow water body in the playa is about 80 inches per year (Farnsworth et al, 1982).
 Evaporation in the mountain areas is less than on the basin floor.